-Reception Protocol:

-Greet the Compliance Officer professionally and bring them into a larger room for an Opening Conference.
+- Reception Protocol: Greet the Compliance Officer professionally and bring them into a larger room for an Opening Conference.
 Convey that we take safety and health seriously and have a sophisticated approach.
-Maintain professionalism and courtesy.

-Notify Management:

-Immediately notify the BU Leadership and Corporate Safety Director upon OSHA's arrival, and prior to the Opening Conference.

-Limited Employee Interaction:

-Only the Site Manager or supervisor should confer with the OSHA Compliance Officer before the Opening Conference.
-The site representative should express the company's strong commitment to safety.
+Maintain professionalism and courtesy. - Notify Management: Immediately notify the BU Leadership and Corporate Safety Director upon OSHA's arrival, and prior to the Opening Conference. - Limited Employee Interaction: Only the Site Manager or supervisor should confer with the OSHA Compliance Officer before the Opening Conference.
+The site representative should express the company's strong commitment to safety. - Review Credentials: The site representative should review the Compliance Officer's credentials and obtain their business card with an address and phone number. - Clarify Purpose: Ask the Compliance Officer about the basis of the inspection and scope of their visit.

-Review Credentials:

-The site representative should review the Compliance Officer's credentials and obtain their business card with an address and phone number.

-Clarify Purpose:

-Ask the Compliance Officer about the basis of the inspection and scope of their visit.
 If based on a complaint, request a copy.
-Take notes if a verbal response.

-• Check for a Warrant:

-Generally, a warrant is not required, but confirm if the Compliance Officer has one and its scope.
-If a warrant is in hand, read and limit the inspection specifically to the lawful scope of the warrant.
+Take notes if a verbal response. - Check for a Warrant: Generally, a warrant is not required, but confirm if the Compliance Officer has one and its scope.
+If a warrant is in hand, read and limit the inspection specifically to the lawful scope of the warrant. - Union Notification: If employees are union-represented, notify the union representative of OSHA's presence. - Multi-Employer Sites: Inform all contractors on-site about OSHA's presence and inquire if the OSHA representative wants to include all employers in the Opening Conference. - The CHSO is not required to sign any release or waiver for entry into the job site.

-Union Notification:

-o If employees are union-represented, notify the union representative of OSHA's presence.

-Multi-Employer Sites:

-Inform all contractors on-site about OSHA's presence and inquire if the OSHA representative wants to include all employers in the Opening Conference.